12grapes/javascript-challenge/README.md

 - Make use of modern JavaScript syntax.
 The test code goes through babel using the `env` preset.

 > Without any configuration options, @babel/preset-env behaves exactly the same as @babel/preset-latest (or @babel/preset-es2015, @babel/preset-es2016, and @babel/preset-es2017 together).

+## Instructions

+- Fork this repository (or clone it),
+- Complete the challenge (should take about 1-2 hours),
+- Feel free to ask any questions that you have,
+- Submit the result either by sharing your fork or sending your local repository as a compressed archive).

 ## Installation